 \subsection{Compactness of the moduli space}

-In this subsection, we prove that the moduli spaces of solutions to the Vafa--Witten equations are compact when the underlying manifold is a compact K\"{a}hler threefold.
+In this subsection, we prove that the moduli spaces of solutions to the equations \eqref{meq1} and \eqref{meq2} are compact when the underlying manifold is a compact K\"{a}hler threefold.
 In order to do that, we first introduce the following rescaled equations.

 \paragraph{Rescaled equations.} Let $X$ be a compact K\"{a}hler threefold.
 We introduce a scaling parameter $s>0$ to the equation \eqref{keq1} and \eqref{keq2} as follows.

 Similar rescaled equations for the Seiberg--Witten equations on compact symplectic four-manifolds were introduced by Taubes in \cite{Ta1} (see also \cite{Ta}), and the ones for the vortex equations and its asymptotic of solutions as $s \to \infty$ were studied by Baptista \cite{Ba1}, \cite{Ba2} and Liu \cite{L}.